 Forget the mundane New Year resolutions that consist of diets and office facetime.
 This year, it’s all about elevating your boating adventures, bringing you unparalleled joy and thrilling experiences on the water.

 We’ve put together a list of the best boaters’ New Year’s resolutions.
 It includes all kinds of things to make boating better for you, your family and friends.
 From a safer season and more time on the water, to exciting destinations and new toys, our list will guarantee a remarkable season and smooth sailing.

-Before we give you the cool, fun and exciting bits, we think there are a few resolutions you really must follow through with:
+Before we give you the cool, fun and exciting ideas, kick off the new year with a few practical resolutions: